Canal du Midi: The Canal du Midi as a model

 The Canal du Midi was one of the great achievements of the late 17th century.
 Riquet understood the hydraulic system of the Montagne Noire and had controlled it to serve the Canal du Midi.
 King Louis XIV, who was the sponsor, also left it as a mark of his commitment to grandeur.

 The canal was also magnified by the Encyclopedia or Reasoned Dictionary of Science, Arts, and Crafts by Diderot and D'Alembert in 1765 who highlighted its value and greatness.
 They compare it to Roman constructions.
 Another encyclopedia writer, Joseph Jerome Lefrancois Lalande lauded the architectural and hydraulic achievement in his work The navigation canals and especially the Canal de Languedoc in 1778.
 Similarly, Bernard Forest de Bélidor congratulated the designer in Hydraulic Architecture.
 The canal became an example in Europe as throughout the Age of Enlightenment it was the only canal of this size in Europe.

-Finally the American Thomas Jefferson, politician, architect, and future president of the United States, came to study the Canal du Midi in 1787.
+The American Thomas Jefferson, politician, architect, and future president of the United States, came to study the Canal du Midi in 1787.
 As the United States Ambassador to France he envisaged the construction of a similar work to link the Potomac River to Lake Erie.